About

 Guest Speakers

 Every division hosts accomplished guest speakers to address students on topics related to diversity and inclusion.
 Recently, National Book Award-winner Jacqueline Woodson and illustrator Rafael López visited the Elementary School and spoke about overcoming feeling like an outsider.
 Author Ellen Oh addressed Middle Schoolers about the need for diversity in young adult literature.
-And Women’s March LA Executive Director Emiliana Guereca discussed issues of intersectional identities and activism with Upper School students.
+And the Upper School Persian Student Union hosted an assembly in support of civil rights in Iran.

 In addition, acclaimed speakers address students, employees and parents through the Crossroads Equity & Justice Institute’s Younes and Soraya Nazarian Equity & Justice Distinguished Lecture Series.
 This series is free and open to the public.
 Learn more.